We're on a road to nowhere

 I’m trained to ask penetrative questions, actively listen to what is being said and how and finely attuned to what is not being said.
 Observe body language, facial expressions, get a feel for the dynamics between people as well as notice potential fracture points.
 In this team there was an earthquake in the making and a big chance of a startup going nowhere.

-Six warning signs from a team on the road to disaster:
+Ten warning signs from a team on the road to nowhere:

 1. Each member is doing their own thing in a forum where team cohesion is important.